strongtyped/strongtyped.github.io/source/_posts/2014-05-14-reactive-programming-notification-observable.markdown

 ```

 We have called the method `subscribe` instead of `execute`
+because it corresponds to a `subscribe` method of `Observable` that,
-because it returns a subscription that can be unsubscribed.
+in this case , also returns a subscription that can be unsubscribed.

 Below, the four computations of type `Observable` are executed using `subscribe`